-Internet and direct marketing retail companies are classified within the consumer discretionary sector, and this subsector has enjoyed a growth of 45%.
-Given recent events because of the global pandemic, the shift to online retail may be accelerated.
+Internet and direct marketing retail companies, which are classified as a subsector of the consumer discretionary sector, have enjoyed a 63% growth.
+Given recent events as a result of the global pandemic, the shift to online retail has been accelerated.
 E-commerce in many parts of the world is likely to be revolutionised and could present substantial opportunities.
 Africa’s large and growing young population is expected to continue to drive demand for online retail and services.
-According to the United Nations Conference on Trade and Development’s Business-to-Consumer’s e-commerce index of 2019, Mauritius, South Africa, and Nigeria are the top three most prepared African economies to support online retail.
+According to the United Nations Conference on Trade and Development’s Business-to-Consumer’s e-commerce index of 2020, Mauritius, South Africa, Tunisia, Algeria, Ghana, Libya, Kenya, Nigeria and Morocco all rank within the top 100 of the index globally.

 Despite the positive drivers for online retail and services, several factors limit e-commerce’s expansion throughout the continent.
-These include high costs of broadband, low bank card penetration, and limited e-commerce payment options.
-Ironically, these factors present opportunities to invest in innovative infrastructure solutions that enable e-commerce in Africa.
+These include high broadband costs, low bank card penetration, and limited e-commerce payment options.
+Ironically, these same factors present opportunities to invest in innovative infrastructure solutions that enable e-commerce in Africa.

-However, investment activity in the IT sector (ex-internet and direct marketing retail companies) experienced a muted growth of 2% from June 2019 to June 2020.
-Investment in this sector in Africa mostly consists of internet software and services, application software, data processing and outsourced service companies.
-South Africa, Nigeria, Egypt, and Kenya attract the highest level of investment into the IT sector on the continent.
+Investment activity in the IT sector (excluding internet and direct marketing retail companies) experienced significant growth of 49% from June 2020 to June 2021, with its proportion of total investments increasing from 24% to 30%.
+Investment in this sector in Africa mostly consists of internet software and services, application software, and data processing and outsourced service companies, with the large majority directed towards venture capital application software.
+Egypt, Nigeria, South Africa and Kenya attract the highest level of investment into the IT sector on the continent.

-The other two traditionally large sectors for investment, financials and industrials, have attracted similar levels of investment in the current year when compared to the prior year.
-Industrials includes the construction, engineering, transport, logistics, equipment, and machinery industries.
+The other two traditionally large sectors for investment — financials and industrials — have attracted similar levels of investment activity in the period ended June 2021 when compared to the prior year.
+Industrials include the construction, engineering, transport, logistics, equipment, and machinery industries.
 Investment is mostly in the light industrial sector with a focus on import substitution.
-The two above-mentioned sectors have contributed a total of 10% and 14% of the total investment activity as of June 2020, respectively.
+The two above-mentioned sectors have contributed a total of 9% and 13% of the total investment activity respectively as at June 2021.